 Sometimes, meningioma is found accidently while having a procedure for another reason.
 More commonly, meningioma is often not diagnosed until a person starts having symptoms.
 The neuro-oncologist (a doctor who specializes in diagnosing and treating brain tumors and other tumors of the nervous system) can use the patient’s symptoms as clues to the location of the tumor.
 In addition to the patient’s detailed medical history and physical examination, the following tests may help the doctor diagnose meningioma and find out where it is located:

 Neurological, vision, and hearing tests.
 These tests help find out how a possible tumor is affecting the brain.
-An eye examination can find changes to the optic nerve caused by pressure from a meningioma.
+An eye examination can be used to find changes to the optic nerve caused by pressure from a meningioma.

 Imaging tests are most useful when the results are combined with the patient’s medical history, physical examination, and neurological tests.
 This combination helps to more accurately find out where the tumor began, and whether or where it has spread.
 The most common imaging tests used for diagnosing meningioma include:

 Computed tomography (CT or CAT) scan.
 A CT scan takes x-rays of the head from many different angles.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
-Sometimes, a contrast medium (a special dye) is injected into a patient's vein to provide better detail.
+A CT scan can also be used to measure the tumor’s size.
+Sometimes, a contrast medium (a special dye) is injected into a patient’s vein or given orally (by mouth) to provide better detail.
 A CT scan is best for finding changes in the skull that can be caused by meningioma, such as hardening of the area near the tumor, which can mean that the tumor has been there for a long time.

 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body using a small amount of radiation.
 An x-ray of the head can sometimes help doctors determine the presence and location of meningioma, but is not sufficient to diagnose the type of tumor.